Raku/nqp/docs/qast.markdown

 * contvar - means that the lexical should be initialized to a clone of the :value(...) argument.
 Presumably, this represents some kind of container type.
 There are no restrictions on re-binding.
+* typevar - means that the implementation is allowed to assume that the type of the variable doesn't change
 * statevar - same as for contvar, except the container created will be used for all given closure clones.
 To be clear, cloning a code ref doesn't bring state variables along.
 On the initial call, containers are formed in the way